RTXteam/RTX/README.md

 knowledge graphs (both the first-generation knowledge graph **RTX-KG1** and the second-generation knowledge graph **RTX-KG2**) and user interface capabilities are now available through ARAX.
-This integration enables a user of ARAX to seamlessly refer a server-side knowledge graph or result-set for graphical visualization within a web browser.
+This integration enables a user of ARAX to seamlessly refer a server-side knowledge graph or result-set for RTX-based graphical visualization within a web browser.
 It also provides ARAX with significant speed efficiencies for graph expansion and identifier mapping.

 # How does ARAX work?